122) Melchizedeks Are Cursed And Broken: Jacob

 Turns out Jacob’s wife Rachel is pregnant.
 At laaaassssst!
 This is an extremely precious pregnancy, only her second, as she had always had difficulty getting pregnant.
 Plus she was a lot older now, and has been through terrible traveling conditions under duress from danger at any turn.

 Certainly Jacob’s purchase of land and planned good relations with Hamor’s powerful clan at Shechem was intended to provide a safe haven during Rachel’s pregnancy and delivery of a treasured child.
-And Simeon and Levi totally messed up that plan.
+And Simeon and Levi totally messed up that plan when they reacted to their sister Dinah’s bride-kidnapping with extreme violence instead of the requested parley.

 And if that wasn’t bad enough, Jacob also lost Joseph as a consequence of Levi’s actions at Shechem.